hrbrmstr/curlconverter/cran-comments.md

 since that's just to show folks how to use the result of the functions and not part of the core functionaly (it's really only testing httr's ability to retreive data).

+Even though it's implied with the clipr in the Imports, I explicitly added the need for xclip (at al) in SystemRequirements (just copied & pasted the SystemRequirements field from the clipr pacakge).